smaroukis/van-build/_subprojects/Batteries.md

 - LiFePO4: Lithium Iron Phosphate - a type of battery chemistry
 - BMS: Battery Management System - protects the internal battery cells from over/under voltage (usually inaccessible to the user)
 - BMV: Battery Voltage Monitor - here we are talking about the Victron BMV 712; this provides the *system* level over and under voltage protection

+## Aside

+You'll notice the Batteries page featured image is different than some of the others.
+This is because I originally built my own bank out of individual 3.65V cells, and later upgraded to a trusted brand before selling the van (→ [12-Honorable-Mentions](12-Honorable-Mentions.md)).